 - Property Tax: Property Tax is determined by the City of Calgary.
 The formula for this tax is the value assessment of the building by the city, multiplied by the municipal tax rate and the provincial tax rate.
-The information on the current municipal and provincial tax rate and the current assessed value of your building can be found in the City of Calgary website under “Taxes and Property Assessment.”
+The information on the current municipal and provincial tax rate and the current assessed value of your building can be found on the City of Calgary website under “Taxes and Property Assessment.”

 - Building Insurance: All buildings have some form of building insurance, although the extent of insurance depends on the extent of protection against risks to property such as fire, theft, third-party liability, etc. Financial institutions that have an interest in the building will have requirements on the building’s insurance coverage.

-- Janitorial Services: This includes cleaning of the common areas, including lobbies, washrooms, hallways and the building’s share of a +15 connection (if it has one) and external maintenance such as window washing, maintenance of parking areas and snow shoveling.
+- Janitorial Services: This includes cleaning of the common areas, including lobbies, washrooms, hallways, and the building’s share of a +15 connection (if it has one) and external maintenance such as window washing, maintenance of parking areas, and snow shoveling.
 This can also include mat cleaning services and cleaning of the tenant’s individual suite.